Commercial Drivers Recognized as Essential Workers

 The first group includes people in long-term care facilities and healthcare personnel.
 This group has already started receiving the vaccine from the first vaccine shipments.
 The second group includes people who are most threatened by the coronavirus - 75 years old and older, and “frontline essential workers.”

 In the third group are truck drivers, people 65-74 years old, those between 16 and 64 with high-risk medical conditions, and “other essential workers.”
-Take a look at ACIP’s presentation of “Phased Allocation of COVID-19 Vaccines” here.
+Take a look at ACIP’s presentation of “Phased Allocation of COVID-19 Vaccines”.

 Workers considered “frontline essential workers” in Phase 1b include first responders, teachers, manufacturing workers, grocery store workers, public transit workers, and more.
-In the “other essential workers” group are transportation and logistics workers, food service workers, and more.
+The “other essential workers” groups consist of transportation and logistics workers and food service workers.